hsudavid70/tipcalculator/README.md

 The following **additional** features are implemented:

-- [X] List anything else that you can get done to improve the app functionality!
-  Light/Dark color themes with switch in settings view
+- [X] Light/Dark color themes with switch in settings view

 ## Video Walkthrough